asmicro/Data-Analysis/README.md

 Using the above function we are fetching form details from customer segment and then searching rows and displaying data such as make, model, variant, dimensions, gears, seating capacity and torque.

 ### launch()
-Using the above function we have considered factors like Average Fuel Consumption, Child Safety Lock, Anti Lock Breaking System, Airbags, High Speed Alert System and Electronic Brake Force Distribution for right time of launching cars and fetched Make, Model, and Variant from the data set accordingly.
+Using the above function we have considered factors like Average Fuel Consumption, Child Safety Lock, Anti Lock Breaking System, Airbags, High Speed Alert System and Electronic Brake Force Distribution to select right time for launching cars and fetched Make, Model, and Variant from the data set accordingly.

 We have also sorted cars on the basis of their power(high to low) from the given data set using sort() function.